Rapid HCV Testing as an HIV Testing Strategy in Rural Areas

 Project coordinators in the southeast region meet four times each year to discuss topics such as transmission and prevention.

 The pilot revealed where this approach was most successful.
 More people opted to get the rapid HCV test in community settings and were less likely to accept the offer at a local county health department.

-- Referral letter given to patients with a presumptive positive, to share with their healthcare provider or clinic
+This referral letter (available for use and adaptation) is given to patients with a presumptive positive, to share with their healthcare provider or clinic.

 Butler County Health Department